noahehall/theBookOfNoah/0current/aws/0analytics.md

   - centralize logs in one place
   - search, sort, filter & query for patterns
   - group by specific fields
-  - visualize them in dashboads
+  - visualize them in dashboards
   - set a retention period
   - log group
     - a group of log streams that share the same retention & access control settings